Silbervogel: Postwar

 After the war ended, Sänger and Bredt worked for the French government and in 1949 founded the Fédération Astronautique.
 Whilst in France, Sänger was the subject of a botched attempt by Soviet agents to win him over.
 Joseph Stalin had become intrigued by reports of the Silbervogel design and sent his son Vasily and scientist Grigori Tokaty to kidnap Sänger and Bredt and bring them to the USSR.
 When this plan failed, a new design bureau was set up by Mstislav Vsevolodovich Keldysh in 1946 to research the idea.
 A new version powered by ramjets instead of a rocket engine was developed, usually known as the Keldysh bomber, but not produced.
 The design formed the basis for a number of additional cruise missile designs into the early 1960s, none of which were produced.

 In the US, a similar project, the X-20 Dyna-Soar, was to be launched on a Titan II booster.
-As the manned space role moved to NASA, and unmanned reconnaissance satellites were thought to be capable of all required missions, the United States Air Force gradually withdrew from manned space flight, and Dyna-Soar was cancelled.
+As the crewed space role moved to NASA, and uncrewed reconnaissance satellites were thought to be capable of all required missions, the United States Air Force gradually withdrew from crewed space flight, and Dyna-Soar was cancelled.

-One lasting legacy of the Silverbird design is the "regenerative cooling–regenerative engine" design, in which fuel or oxidizer is run in tubes around the engine bell to cool the bell and pressurize the fluid.
+One lasting impact of the Silverbird project is the "regenerative cooling–regenerative engine" design, in which fuel or oxidizer is run in tubes around the engine bell to cool the bell and pressurize the fluid.
+The concept had been known for a long time, but Sänger's team made important work towards its practical use.
 Almost all modern rocket engines use a similar design.